canonical/charmed-magma-orchestrator/orchestrator-bundle/orc8r-certifier-operator/README.md

 ## Configuration

-The domain name is needed for TLS certificates generation:
 - **domain** - Domain for self-signed certificate generation.

 ## Relations

 ### Provides

-magma-orc8r-certifier provides the following relations:
-- **cert-admin-operator**: TODO
+- **cert-admin-operator**: Relation that provides the admin-operator certificates.
+- **cert-bootstrapper**: Relation that provides the bootstrapper private key.
-- **cert-controller**: TODO
+- **cert-controller**: Relation that provides the controller certificates.
-- **cert-certifier**: TODO
+- **cert-certifier**: Relation that provides the certifier certificates.

 ### Requires
-magma-orc8r-certifier relies on two relations:

 - **db**: Validation was done using `postgresql-k8s`
 - **tls-certificates**: Relations supported are tls-certificates-operator for certificates provided by user and vault-k8s (for self-signed certificates)

 ## OCI Images